🩺 THIS WEEK IN EM

 Video Laryngoscopy Wins.
 Stop Debating.

-The DEVICE trial finally settled what every airway course has been arguing about for a decade.
-This multicenter RCT randomized 1,417 adults requiring intubation across 17 U.S. EDs and ICUs to video laryngoscopy (VL) vs. direct laryngoscopy (DL) as the first-attempt device.
+The DEVICE trial settled what every airway course has been arguing about for a decade.
+This multicenter RCT randomized 1,417 adults requiring intubation in emergency departments and ICUs across 17 U.S. sites to either video laryngoscopy (VL) or direct laryngoscopy (DL) as the first-attempt device.

-Caveats: unblinded trial, blade choice varied, academic ED setting may not generalize everywhere.
-DL skills aren't dead — VL is a tool, not a replacement for knowing what you're doing.
+Caveats worth knowing: the trial was unblinded (obviously), and choice of blade varied.
+The multicenter design across academic EDs may not generalize to community settings where VL availability varies.
+This also doesn't mean DL skills are dead — VL is a tool, not a replacement for knowing what you're doing.

 Bottom line: Video laryngoscopy should be your default first-attempt device for emergency intubation in adults.
 Make it your go-to, not your backup.